sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 }
 ```

-The `Helloworld` contract stores the sha256 hash of a message in the contract property `hash`.
+This `Helloworld` contract stores the sha256 hash of a message in the contract property `hash`.
 Only a message which hashes to the value set in `this.hash` will unlock the contract.

 Now let’s look at what is in the smart contract.

 - `SmartContract`: all smart contracts must extend the `SmartContract` base class.
 - `@prop`:  the [`@prop` decorator](../how-to-write-a-contract/how-to-write-a-contract.md#properties) marks a contract property.
 - `@method`: the [`@method` decorator](../how-to-write-a-contract/how-to-write-a-contract.md#method-decorator) marks a contract method.
 A [public method](../how-to-write-a-contract/#public-methods) is an entry point to a contract.
 - `assert`: throws an error and makes the method call fail if its first argument is `false`.
 Here it ensures the passed message hashed to the expected digest.

 ## Compile Contract